allen-garvey/wordpop/README.md

-#Craigslist Visualizer
+#Wordpop

-This project is meant to scrape Craigslist search results and display most used words from listings.
+Search Craigslist and display the popularity of words in your search results.

 ##Dependencies